eHealthAfrica/aether-python-library/README.md

 ## Tests

-How to test the library
+Depending on your preference you can either use virtualenv or pipenv to test the library locally.

+#### Virtual Env

 First install dependencies (execute it only once):